radical-lab/con/README.md

 	* a long time ago, in a country far, far, away; a country killed their king, and all the other royalty of all the other countries wanted to declare war on them; sadly those other royal families were not killed too, but it's never too late little world
 		* the moral of the story is; vive la guillotine, vive la democracy, vive la révolution
 	* `/historical|cultural|religious/` laws that belong in the history books
+	* national laws should be more consistent; state laws should be abolished
 	* hospital food that includes carcinogenic meat
 	* apple killed steve jobs, and blamed fruitarian diets (probably because apples are malnutritious); giving a bad name to non-meat-eating #bad_apple
 	* amazons' nda doesn't protect them from defamation; yours' won't protect you either